 Each of the trailers we tested attach to the bike with a steel adaptor that's clamped to the frame by the rear quick release skewer, and the Chariot Cross

 is no exception.
 The Cross

 is smooth to tow and tracks the bike well.
-Its 20" wheels and excellent adjustable suspension system allow for easy pulling off road, and the ball-and-socket hitch make this a very nimble trailer.
+Its 20" wheels and excellent adjustable suspension system allow for easy pulling on and off road, and the ball-and-socket hitch make this a very nimble trailer.
 We did notice some feedback from the trailer to the bike due to the play in Thule's ezHitch system as the ball moves back and forth in the socket.
-This has been particularly apparent while standing up on hill climbs.
-If you're looking for a trailer that transfers less movement to the bicycle, we found the Burley D'Lite
+Because the cotter pin does not go through the ball, but only prevents the ball from escaping the socket, there is a small amount of both vertical and horizontal movement in the system.
+This translates to small but noticeable amounts of feedback from the trailer to the bike in some instances, such as when pulling the trailer up a steep hill.
+If you're looking for a trailer that transfers less movement to the bicycle, we found the Burley D'Lite X

 and the Burley Bee